Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Knickerbocker Saloon (Est. 1835) | Lafayette

-The Knickerbocker was the first bar in the state to receive a liquor license.
-It was named the Gault House, then the Cherry Wood Bar in the 1850s.
-In 1974 it was renamed Knickerbocker Saloon after a large player piano.
+The Knickerbocker is one of Indiana’s oldest bars and was reportedly the first in the state to receive a liquor license.
+Originally known as the Gault House, it later became the Cherry Wood Bar.
+In 1974, it was renamed the Knickerbocker Saloon after its large player piano.

 Slippery Noodle Inn (Est. 1850) | Indianapolis